pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-However, the `Scanner` style of parsing is more than 5 times as slow as the substring parser
+However, the `Scanner` style of parsing is more than 5 times as slow as the substring parser written
 written above, and more than 15 times slower than the UTF-8 parser:

 ```